 The broadcaster obtained documents revealing that in 2011, constable Kevin Theriault took an aboriginal women home to pursue what he called a "personal relationship" several hours after she was arrested for intoxication and checked into a holding cell.
 The story, which went live on Thursday, further details how his colleagues provoked Theriault via text message to see "how far he would go" and goes on in detail about how the senior officer in the detachment at first said "it wasn't right" for Theriault to take the woman out of custody but eventually acquiesced, saying, "You arrested her, you can do whatever the fuck you want to do."

 Subsequently two RCMP officers tailed Theriault home and reported him, and he was then ordered to bring the woman to her home.
 A disciplinary decision was not reached until last year, at which time the officer was reprimanded and lost pay for seven days.

-Underneath all of this is the issue of the more than 1,200 missing and murdered indigenous women that Prime Minister Stephen Harper says "isn't really high" on his radar.
+Underneath all of this is the issue of the more than 1,200 missing and murdered indigenous women who Prime Minister Stephen Harper says "isn't really high" on his radar.

-VICE spoke with Dr. Dawn Harvard, vice president of NWAC, and someone who has been working closely with the RCMP to improve relations with aboriginal community, to find out how, if at all, we can repair the fractured relationship between law enforcement and aboriginal communities.
+VICE spoke with Dr. Dawn Harvard, vice president of NWAC, to find out how, if at all, we can repair the fractured relationship between law enforcement and aboriginal communities.

 VICE: First off, what do you think this story says about the relationship between the RCMP and aboriginal women?